6 tools for car dealers in the sharing economy

 • If you eventually do want to own a car, look for dealers that offer month-to-month ownership incentives that waive loans and excessive down payments.

-Below are 6 tools car dealers or fleet owners to consider using to succeed in the sharing economy:
+6 tools car dealers or fleet owners to consider using to succeed in the sharing economy

 • Large fleet owners and car dealers should use a parking and traffic citation and ticket management service to handle parking, traffic, and toll violations incurred by a driver renting one of their cars..
 A busy fleet management supervisor doesn’t need to deal with that tedious and frustrating nightmare.